DatsGabs/go-react-websockets-chat/README.md

 # go-react-websockets-chat

-This is a basic application for handling users concurrently using goroutines and websockets.
+This is a Reactjs and Golang application for handling users concurrently using goroutines and websockets.

 For cloning this repo